What do ultraproducts remember about the original structures?: Applications

 \end{itemize} \end{theorem} After some work combining conjunctions to get this statement in a prenex form, we get a $\Pi^{\mathbb{N}}_5$ sentence.
 Theorem \ref{thm:families} gives a corresponding theorem about finite partitions in finite graphs, though it will clearly be quite complicated.
 When $d>3$, the statement becomes even more complicated: the analogous statement for $d$-ary hypergraphs will be $\Pi^{\mathbb{N}}_{2d-1}$.

-A special case (analogous to the way Szemer\'edi regularity follows from a special case of Tao's regularity lemma) is known as hypergraph regularity \cite{MR2373376,rodl:MR2069663}; the statement is quite complicated, which is not surprising given that it corresponds to a fairly complicated $\mathrm{L}_{\omega_1,\omega}$ formula.
+A special case (analogous to the way Szemer\'edi regularity follows from a special case of strong regularity) is known as hypergraph regularity \cite{MR2373376,rodl:MR2069663}; the statement is quite complicated, which is not surprising given that it corresponds to a fairly complicated $\mathrm{L}_{\omega_1,\omega}$ formula.